NuGet/NuGetDocs/NuGet.Docs/Create/Analyzers-Conventions.md

 - vb -> represents Visual Basic
 - fs -> represents F#

+If it is ambiguous whether you are referring to a programming language of a framework, it will be assumed that you are referring to a programming language.

 **Analyzer** The analyzer or analyzer dependency dll.
 If the analyzer requires additional files beyond dlls their inclusion will need to be explained in a targets or properties files.